lovoo/goka/README.md

 ## Documentation

 This README provides a brief, high level overview of the ideas behind Goka.
+A more detailed introduction of the project can be found in this [blog post](https://tech.lovoo.com/2017/05/23/goka/).

-Package API documentation is available at [GoDoc].
+Package API documentation is available at [GoDoc] and the [Wiki](https://github.com/lovoo/goka/wiki/Tips#configuring-log-compaction-for-table-topics) provides several tips for configuring, extending, and deploying Goka applications.

 ## Installation